lethal-guitar/BioMenaceDecomp/README.md

 ### TODO

-* Complete `AUDIOBM1.H` and use constants where appropriate
-* Assign meaningful names to all functions and variables
+* Define constants for text assets
 * Do registered version episode 1
 * Do episode 2
 * Do episode 3